terary/GabSoundEx/Readme.md

 ### Purpose:

 To help language students determine the quality of their pronounciation.
-Identify strengths and weakness, which sounds require more attention.
+Identify strengths and weakness and which sounds require more attention.

 ### Method:
-Speach-to-Text output compared to some 'goal' text.
+Speech-to-Text output compared to some 'goal' text.

 ### Supposition:
-A word is an ordered collection (list) of sounds.
+A word is an ordered collection of sounds.

 ### Concern:
 Sounds collection A and B:
 A &#8745; B
 A - B
 B - A
 Set notation used only to describe the concern.
-This code deals with *lists* of sounds.
+This code deals with *lists* of sounds and making distinction between goal text and spoken sounds.